Skin Prick Tests

 During this test, the allergist places a drop of solution containing the food allergen on your forearm or back.
 (When testing fruits or vegetables, fresh food may be used instead of a solution.)
 Using a small plastic probe or needle, the doctor gently pricks or scratches the skin to allow a tiny amount of the solution to enter just below the surface.
 The SPT is generally not painful and there is no bleeding.
 The scratching on the surface of the skin feels similar to a fingernail scratch.

 Depending on your case history, you may be tested for one food or several.
-Results usually appear within 30 minutes.
+Results usually appear within 15 to 30 minutes.
 Positive results are indicated by a wheal – a raised white bump surrounded by a small circle of itchy red skin.
-In general, a large wheal is more likely to indicate a true food allergy, but size is not always an accurate predictor.
+In general, a large wheal is more likely to indicate a true food allergy, but the size of the wheal is not always an accurate predictor.
 If no wheal appears, it is unlikely that you are allergic to the test food.

 Accuracy of Skin Prick Tests

 SPTs seldom produce “false negatives” (erroneous results indicating that you are not allergic to a food, even though you really are).
-Negative results almost always mean that you are not allergic to a food.
+Negative results almost always mean that you are not allergic to the food that was tested.

 Despite the high rate of false positives, in the hands of an experienced allergist, skin and blood tests are extremely helpful.
 For example, if your medical history suggests that you have had several reactions after eating soy products, and skin prick tests show a positive reaction to soy proteins, it is very likely that you do have a soy allergy.
-Your doctor may order additional tests, if necessary.
+Therefore, a thorough medical history, including the individual's symptoms when eating a particular food, is crucial in interpreting the skin test results.
+This is helpful in determining if a food allergy is present.

 About 50-60 percent of all SPTs yield “false positive” results, meaning that the test shows positive even though you are not really allergic to the food being tested.